mychaelangelo/bitlist/README.md

 # B.i.t List
+***

-## A to-do list app
+A to-do list app project built while learning to code at [Bloc.io](https://www.bloc.io/).

-Ruby version 2.1.2p95

-Rails version 4.1.1
+Versions: Ruby version 2.1.2p95 and Rails version 4.1.1

+---
+###Outstanding Issues:
+---

+* Cronjobs to automatically remove expired items
+* Email user when todo item deadline is less than 24 hours away
+* Partials to separate forms from main view files (code is very clunky at the moment)
+* Separate javascript code for char countdown on textfields and place in appropriate place

+---
-Tutorials Used:
+###Useful Tutorials
+---

-Installing Omniauth with Facebook and Twitter [Tutorial](http://sourcey.com/rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin/)
+* Installing Omniauth with Facebook and Twitter [Tutorial](http://sourcey.com/rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin/)

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.